Skip to Content

 Four Travel Easy Deck sections combined with legs to form an outdoor deck.
 (Photo courtesy of Travel Easy Decks)

-These portable decks are intended to raise users above the ground and off the dirt, providing a clean place to relax outside your RV with simple setup.
-While they don’t incorporate stairs, sections can be placed at the bottom of your RV’s integrated stairs as shown in one of the photos below.
+Travel Easy Decks are lightweight and height-adjustable, offering limitless expandability based on your decking needs.
+No tools are required for set-up, and they can be stored and transported from destination to destination in optional Travel Easy carry bags.
+These portable decks are designed to elevate users above the ground and off the dirt, providing a clean area to relax outside your RV with a simple setup.
+While they don’t incorporate stairs, sections can be placed at the bottom of your RV’s integrated stairs, as shown in one of the photos below.

 As of this writing, individual sections run about $45 each, and roughly $7 per leg.
 But Travel Easy Decks are available in packages that likely make much better sense from a cost perspective.
 After all, you’ll want quite a number of them to create a deck that’s a large enough area anyway, so check out the available packages to see what meets your needs.